nim-lang/Nim/doc/manual.md

 Nim distinguishes between `traced`:idx: and `untraced`:idx: references.
 Untraced references are also called *pointers*.
 Traced references point to objects of a garbage-collected heap, untraced references point to manually allocated objects or objects somewhere else in memory.
-Thus untraced references are *unsafe*.
+Thus, untraced references are *unsafe*.
 However, for certain low-level operations (accessing the hardware) untraced references are unavoidable.